marthamendozaa/marthamendozaa/README.md

 ### Holaa!! 😼✨
-#### I’m a Computer Science student at Tecnológico de Monterrey. 🇲🇽💙⚡️ Currently I'm having a year abroad as a student at the **Apple Developer Academy** at Università degli Studi di Napoli Federico II. 👩🏻‍💻🇮🇹
+#### ⚡️ I'm a Computer Science student at Tecnológico de Monterrey. 🇲🇽💙

+#### 🌱 Currently I'm having a year abroad as a student at the **Apple Developer Academy** at Università degli Studi di Napoli Federico II. 👩🏻‍💻🇮🇹

-#### ⭐️ I'm a Mexican developer who loves learning, connecting art with code, and building things that make people happy.
+#### ⭐️ I love learning, connecting art with code, and building things that make people happy.

 #### 🌈 Big fan of games, beautiful design, and bringing ideas to life with: